 ‘It’s all taking place in one mind’

 This relates back to the beginning of the poem in which the idea of history all happening at one time is presented.
-The speakers only takes a moment to bring the reader back to the flat environment this is taking place in.
+The speaker only takes a moment to bring the reader back to the flat environment this is taking place in.
 Lovers sit on “the lawn among the trees,” a fake kind of nature, created and maintained by mankind, listening for the master (perhaps the yogi, or some higher power), “to tell them they are one” with and connected to the whole universe.
 Again here is the idea of interconnectedness.

 These lovers, perhaps representative of the larger population, see nature around them and imagine themselves as part of it.
 Unaware that they do not need to imagine but are intrinsically a part of it.

 A variation of the opening lines of this poem are now repeated.
 This signals the middle of the poem and also an important turn in the narrative.
 The hush on the freeway is now “deathless.”
-It is seems immortal and unchanging, as if nothing could alter the world the characters of this poem are inhabiting.
+It seems immortal and unchanging as if nothing could alter the world the characters of this poem are inhabiting.

 This doesn’t last as in the next line,